 We all know how the IT industry loves to use buzzwords for all sorts of products those words don't really apply to.
 That's the case with cloud computing and old-fashioned hosting.

 Both are hosted off-site and accessed through an Internet connection.
 But the way they work under the bonnet is very different — and that has a big impact on how well your IT will support your business in the future, in a world where collaboration, innovation and digital transformation are the keys to success.

 Hosted applications are typically purchased and owned by your business, installed on a remote server and accessed over a secure network connection using client software installed on the user's device.
 These applications are not typically web-enabled and require network infrastructure capable of running a virtual private network (VPN) and enabling software such as Remote Desktop/Terminal Services or Citrix.

 In addition, many cloud applications, such as G Suite, are provided as Software as a Service (SaaS), supporting many businesses using shared infrastructure.
-The cloud provider owns the software as well as the servers and provides a secure connection all the way to your browser.
+The cloud provider owns and manages the software as well as the servers, and provides a secure connection all the way to your browser.
 You pay an annual license fee, which may be based on how much you use the system or on how many user accounts you need.

 Here are four areas where cloud computing give you an advantage over old-fashioned hosting:

-- Agile IT.
 Rather than running your IT on specific hardware, the way traditional hosting does, cloud computing uses a large pool of shared infrastructure to give you as much computing power as you need at any time.
 That means you can scale quickly, from zero to millions of transactions — and back down again — in seconds, without spending time purchasing and provisioning hardware.

+As a Google Cloud Premier Partner, we spend our time helping organisations like yours deliver game-changing transformations to the way they work using cloud technologies.
 If you want to find out more about how your business can benefit from the genuine shift in IT provided by cloud computing, why not come and talk to the experts in our business transformation team.